Hong Kong independence duo given jail term for parliament chaos - Journal du Cameroun

 Two Hong Kong independence activists who were stripped of their status as lawmakers in 2016 were sentenced to four weeks in prison Monday for their role in a fracas that disrupted proceedings in the city’s parliament.

-Baggio Leung and Yau Wai-ching belong to Hong Kong’s embattled independence movement, which is calling for a complete split from China for the semi-autonomous city as its freedoms come under threat from Beijing.
+Baggio Leung and Yau Wai-ching belong to Hong Kong’s embattled independence movement, which is calling for the semi-autonomous city to split from China as its freedoms come under threat from Beijing.

 The pair were told they had “directly hurt the dignity of the legislative council” by judge Wong Sze-lai, who went on to grant them bail pending appeal.

-They were held in custody after the sentencing while the court awaited their bail money.
+They were both held in custody after the sentencing while the court awaited their bail money.
+Yau later waived her right to appeal and chose to serve out her sentence.

 Calls for Hong Kong to split from China have incensed Beijing and the past two years have seen a crackdown on any expression of pro-independence views.